kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 -->

 ## Alternatives

+### New GRPC

-Instead of adding new fields to CSI GRPC `ControllerModifyVolume`, we could add a new GRPC `ControllerModifyVolumeTopology`:
+Instead of adding new fields to CSI GRPC `ControllerModifyVolume`, we could add a new GRPC `ControllerModifyVolumeTopology` (Other candidate names: `ControllerMigrateVolume`):

 ```protobuf
 rpc ControllerModifyVolumeTopology (ControllerModifyVolumeTopologyRequest)